Remembrance

 nous nous souviendrons d’eux.

 The Battle of Kohima was the turning point of the Japanese U-Go offensive into India in 1944 during the Second World War.
 The battle took place in three stages from 4 April to 22 June 1944 around the town of Kohima, now the capital city of Nagaland in Northeast India.
-The War Cemetery in Kohima of 1,420 Allied war dead is maintained by the Commonwealth War Graves Commission.
+The War Cemetery in Kohima of 1,420 Allied war dead is maintained by the Commonwealth War Graves Commission and is located at ///hilltop.copes.bitter.
 The epitaph has become world-famous as the Kohima Epitaph:

 When you go home,